top of page

 The armrest consists of the key components below:

-1. Armrest Base (2B-L, 2B-R): Aluminum 6061, sand casted and machined to create precise slots for the cushion insert and to drill the necessary holes for assembly.
-It would be extruded and CNC machined in real life.
+• Prototype: Sand casted and machined to create precise slots for the cushion insert and to drill the necessary holes for assembly

 • The bar can slide in and out of the armrest and be positioned anywhere the user prefers, then securely locked in place using G-locks.